 Hepatitis A can lead to complications including liver failure, joint pain, kidney, pancreatic, and blood disorders.
 Two doses of hepatitis A vaccine are needed for lasting protection.
 The first dose of hepatitis A vaccine should be given between 12 months and 23 months of age.
 The second dose should be given 6 months after the last dose.
 Hepatitis A vaccination may be given to any child 12 months and older to protect against hepatitis A.

+Hepatitis B can lead to chronic liver infection, liver failure, and liver cancer.
 Hepatitis B vaccine is usually given as 2, 3, or 4 shots.
 Infants should get their first dose of hepatitis B vaccine at birth and will usually complete the series at 6 months of age (although sometimes it will take longer to complete the series).